MicrosoftDocs/PowerShell-Docs/reference/v5/Microsoft.PowerShell.Core/Get-PSSessionConfiguration.md

 ## DESCRIPTION
 The Get-PSSessionConfiguration cmdlet gets the session configurations that have been registered on the local computer.
-This is an advanced cmdlet that is designed to be used by system administrators to manage customized session configurations for their users.
+This is an advanced cmdlet is designed for system administrators to manage customized session configurations your users.

-Beginning in Windows PowerShell 3.0, you can define the properties of a session configuration by using a session configuration (.pssc) file.
+Starting in Windows PowerShell 3.0, you can define the properties of a session configuration by using a session configuration (.pssc) file.
 This feature lets you create customized and restricted sessions without writing a computer program.
 For more information about session configuration files, see about_Session_Configuration_Files (http://go.microsoft.com/fwlink/?LinkID=236023).

-Also, beginning in Windows PowerShell 3.0, new note properties have been added to the session configuration object that Get-PSSessionConfiguration returns.
+Starting in Windows PowerShell 3.0, new note properties have been added to the session configuration object that Get-PSSessionConfiguration returns.
 These properties make it easier for users and session configuration authors to examine and compare session configurations.

 To create and register a session configuration, use the Register-PSSessionConfiguration cmdlet.